-Seam Catch provides a simple, yet robust foundation for modules and/or applications to establish a customized exception handling process.
-Seam Servlet ties into the exception handling model by forwarding all unhandled Servlet exceptions to Catch so that they can be handled in a centralized, extensible and uniform manner.
+Solder provides a simple, yet robust foundation for modules and/or applications to establish a customized exception handling process.
+Solder's Servlet integration ties into the exception handling model by forwarding all unhandled Servlet exceptions to the exception handling framework so that they can be handled in a centralized, extensible and uniform manner.

-26.1.
+22.1.
 Background